 Does this sound like your teenager?
 Yeah, mine too.

-If you are wondering why, over a month into COVID-19 quarantine, your teen is edgy, sarcastic, crabby, unhappy, or downright depressed, the answer is, he is experiencing grief.
+If you are wondering why, living in the new world of COVID-19, your teen is edgy, sarcastic, crabby, unhappy, or downright depressed, the answer is, he is experiencing grief.

-Perhaps after the first week or two of quarantine, your teen was doing alright.
-But at 4+ weeks in, many teens (heck, adults too) who were previously handling it OK are now … not great😳
+Perhaps in the beginning your teen was doing alright.
+But now more than a few weeks in, many teens (heck, adults too) who were previously handling it OK are now … not great😳

 When you think about it, this is to be expected.
 Being isolated for a week or two is manageable but as it drags on, it gets so much more difficult.